jmwohl/Openframe-JSClientDocs/source/index.md

 # Address formats
 Geocodio allows you to geocode addresses, cities or zip codes.
 A street address needs to have either a zip OR a city/state combination.
 If a city is provided without a state, Geocodio will automatically guess and add the state based on what it most likely might be.
 Geocodio also understands shorthands for both streets and cities, e.g. *NYC*, *SF*, etc. are acceptable city names.

-Addresses that are used with the geocoding API need to be predictably formatted.
-Here are some examples of valid addresses:
+Geocoding queries can be formatted in various ways.
+Here are some examples of valid queries:

 * 42370 Bob Hope Dr, Rancho Mirage CA
 * 42370 Bob Hope Drive, Rancho Mirage CA